goplot/goplot/README.md

 Running and Tuning Tips
 ------------

-- When figuring out your plot pacing you will find that every system has a sweet spot where it will perform best, and subtle attempts to push the system to produce more will result in less consistent pacing but about the same yield.
-You know you have exceeded the sweet spot if plot pacing suddenly gets much less consistent and the processor is pegged at the same high level for long periods of time and your yield is less.
+- When figuring out your plot pacing you will find that every system has its own sweet spot where it will perform best, and subtle attempts to push the system to produce more will result in less consistent pacing but about the same yield.
+- You know you have exceeded the sweet spot for your system if plot pacing suddenly gets much less consistent and the processor is pegged at the same high level for long periods of time and your yield is less.
-- You will find that once you get your plotter spun up you can plot continuously and you will not need to spin it down to make modifications to your pacing, plot settings, or chia software.
+- You will find that once you get your plotter spun up to its full number of parallel plots you can plot continuously and you will not need to spin it down to make modifications to your pacing, plot settings, chia software, or destination drives.
 - Diskhand.sh can be run at any time to see the current state of disk space availability.
-- After you mount a new disk and create the *plots* and *logs* directories run diskhand.sh and check logs/diskhand.log to be sure your disk was recognized and is ready for plotting.
+- After you mount a new disk and create the *plots* and *logs* directories run `./diskhand.sh` and `cat logs/diskhand.log` to be sure your disk was recognized and is ready for plotting.
 - To change `chia plots start` variables edit them in tractor.sh.
-- You can manually experiment with plot pacing by setting the plot_gap to a high number and then running tractor.sh manually.
+- You can manually experiment with plot pacing by setting the plot_gap to a high number and then running `./tractor.sh &` manually.
 - Changes to Chia software plotting capabilities are likely to cause changes in your plotter pacing, and you may need to adjust your configuration to get the best from your plotter.
 - Older versions of chia software can still be used for plotting; just install that version in a different directory from your main chia farmer/harvester directory and change the `$chia_venv_dir` variable in tractor.sh to that directory.